tomclose/new_notes/_sessions/ruby4/2_hashes.md

 ### Iterating

-Just like an Array, you can iterate over a Hash using the `each` method.
+Just like an `Array`, you can iterate over a `Hash` using the `each` method.
 Unlike array iteration, in hash iteration the block accepts two parameters: the key and the value:

 {% highlight ruby %}
 h = {'one' => 1, 'two' => 2, 'three' => 3}